Hero reveal

 Comic work hinges on a few things — and Renoise gives you GPT Image 2, Nano Banana Pro, and many other image models in one canvas, plus video models to animate your panels into anime clips.

-Best-in-class in-panel text — clean dialogue bubbles, SFX, and page numbers — across manga, Western, and webtoon styles, with strong multi-panel layouts.
+Clean in-panel text — dialogue bubbles, SFX, and page numbers — across manga, Western, and webtoon styles, with strong multi-panel layouts.

 Generate your protagonist once and @-reference that image so every panel reuses it; Nano Banana Pro locks identity hardest when you need many references.